cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     ![](static/documentation/images/image072.jpg)

 ---
-**Track** is a set of bounding boxes on different frames which corresponds to one object.
+**Track** is a set of shapes on different frames which corresponds to one object.
 Tracks are created in ``Interpolation mode`` mode.

 ![](static/documentation/images/gif004.gif)

 ---
-**Annotation** is a set of bounding boxes and tracks.
+**Annotation** is a set of shapes and tracks.
 There are several types of annotations:
 - *Manual* which is created by a person
 - *Semi-automatic* which is created mainly automatically but the user provides some data (e.g. interpolation)
 - *Automatic* which is created automatically without a person in the loop